Getting started

 This is the foundation of the eval harness, which turns recorded trajectories into CI regression tests.

-Understand Agent, tool, run, ResultAgents & the loop
+Understand Agent, tool, run, ResultAgents & the loopcendor-core

-Make the agent remember across turns/processesMemory & sessions
+Make the agent remember across turns/processesMemory & sessionscontextkit

-Connect Gemini / Bedrock / Ollama / Hugging Face / AzureProviders
+Connect Gemini / Bedrock / Ollama / Hugging Face / AzureProviderscendor-core

-Consume MCP tools, serve A2A, emit OTel spansEcosystem & interop
+Consume MCP tools, serve A2A, emit OTel spansEcosystem & interopcendor-core

-Coming from the libraries?
-Everything you already use — budget, track, guard, Policy, AuditLog, trace — is the same object here, re-exported for one-import convenience.
+Coming from the libraries? budget, track, Policy, AuditLog, and trace are the identical library objects here, re-exported for one-import convenience — and guard is acttrace’s policy enforcement in the SDK’s scope form.
 Nothing to relearn.
 The reverse also holds: see FAQ → libraries or SDK.